collective/collective.js.jqueryui/README.txt

 Introduction
 ============

-Integration of jqueryui in Plone, like collective.js.jquery.
+Integration of jqueryui in Plone 4.
+Use 1.7 versions if you want to use this package on Plone < 4.

+This version includes jqueryui 1.8rc3 without the tabs plugin.
+The Smoothless theme is used.

 It is different from collective.jqueryui in many ways: